xayin212/Oxygen-Sensor/README.md

 ### [Built Circuit on Breadboard]

-An image of the built oxygen sensor on a breadboard
+An image of the built oxygen sensor on a breadboard.
 ![Image of Built Oxygen Sensor](built_oxygen_sensor.jpg)